IPGP/git_class/exercises.md

   as `recipes/recipe.md`.
 This will overwrite the default recipe.
 6. look again at `index.html` with your browser and see if your recipe shows up.
 7. commit all the changes
+8. *Markdown-ize* your recipe (if you don't know what's Markdown and/or how to use it, please visit [this page](markdown_for_GitChefs.md));
-8. use `git mv recipes/recipe.md recipes/<your_recipe>.md` to give a more appropriate name of your choice.
+9. use `git mv recipes/recipe.md recipes/<your_recipe>.md` to give a more appropriate name of your choice.
-9. edit `index.html` to change the name of the recipe file.
+10. edit `index.html` to change the name of the recipe file.
-10. commit these changes
+11. commit these changes
-11. do further edits to `<your_recipe>.md`, add one ore more images
+12. do further edits to `<your_recipe>.md`, add one ore more images
-12. commit the final version
+13. commit the final version
-13. merge the branch into the master branch
+14. merge the branch into the master branch
-14. use `gitk`, `git log --all --graph --decorate` or another GUI to visualize the git graph structurr (try [GitUp](http://gitup.co) on Mac, or [ungit](https://github.com/FredrikNoren/ungit) on all platforms;
+15. use `gitk`, `git log --all --graph --decorate` or another GUI to visualize the git graph structurr (try [GitUp](http://gitup.co) on Mac, or [ungit](https://github.com/FredrikNoren/ungit) on all platforms;
   other clients are listed [here](https://git-scm.com/download/gui/linux))